HMSA Customer Complaints Policy

 It is HMSA’s policy to investigate all complaints impartially and with a balanced view of all information or evidence.
 Complaints are considered on their merits, taking into account individual circumstances and needs.

-Once a complaint has been received HMSA will reply to the customer within 2 working days to confirm reception and to provide the customer with a complaints reference number.
+Once a complaint has been received HMSA will reply to the customer within 48 hours to confirm reception and to provide the customer with a complaints reference number.
 HMSA will then undertake an initial review of the complaint.
 Where a complaint is not able to be immediately resolved HMSA may need to undertake an investigation and this may require seeking information or documents from the complainant and/or Hino dealer and, where necessary, conducting its own examination of the Hino Products subject of the complaint.

 At the completion of any such investigation the complainant will be promptly informed of the outcome and what decision has been made.
 Once this has been communicated to the customer the complaint will usually be closed.
 HMSA aims to resolve all complaints within 10 working days.
 If it takes HMSA longer than 10 working days to resolve a problem, then the customer will be advised.